-Finally, we develop the testing procedures for two commonly used, highly representative watermarking techniques.
-Specifically, we consider the Gumbel-max watermark \cite{Aaronson2023-Gumbel}, which adds structured noise derived from Gumbel distributions into the sampling process.
-We then consider the red-green-list watermark \cite{kirchenbauer2024watermarklargelanguagemodels}, which randomly divides the vocabulary tokens into the red list and the green list, and biases token selection toward the green list.
+Finally, we develop the tests for two commonly used, highly representative watermarking techniques.
+Specifically, we consider the Gumbel-max watermark \citep{Aaronson2023-Gumbel}, which adds structured noise from Gumbel distributions into the sampling process.
+We then consider the red-green-list watermark \citep{kirchenbauer2024watermarklargelanguagemodels}, which randomly divides the tokens into the red list and the green list, and biases token selection toward the green list.
 The former represents an unbiased watermarking technique, whereas the latter a biased one.
-For each watermarking technique, we derive the corresponding optimal detection rule and demonstrate its efficacy through numerical experiments.
+For each watermarking, we derive the corresponding optimal detection rule and demonstrate its efficacy through numerical experiments.